pulsar-edit/pulsar-edit.github.io/docs/docs/resources/website/sections/configuration-files.md

 This controls the layout for the links in the top middle of the page and is always displayed.

-Items that go here are ones that we always want to be show and should always be available for quick navigation.
+Items that go here are ones that we always want to be shown and should always be available for quick navigation.

 Each object can have a number of different values.
 The main ones we use are: